 Document ID

-Tip: You can also access the library ID from the document URL.
+Tip: You can also access the library ID from other URLs.

 View ID